dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 An empty UserForm is added to the project.

-3. Change the UserForm’s Caption property to Get Name and Sex.
+3. Change the UserForm's Caption property to Get Name and Sex.

-If the Properties window isn’t visible, press F4.
+If the Properties window isn't visible, press F4.

 296    PART 4  Communicating with Your Users